breml/rootcerts/README.md

 so does the Mozilla Foundation for their well known products like the [Firefox] web browser or [Thunderbird] email client.

-In contrast to most of the other software vendors, Mozilla maintain its Included CA Certificate List publicly and distributes it under an open source license.
+In contrast to most of the other software vendors, Mozilla maintains its Included CA Certificate List publicly and distributes it under an open source license.
 This is also the reason why most of the Linux distributions, as well as other free unix derivates, use this list of CA Certificates as part of their distribution.
 Here some examples: